Australia Awards John Allwright Fellowship 2020 for Developing Countries

 - Establishment allowance—a once only payment of A$5,000 as a contribution towards accommodation expenses, text books, study materials

 - Contribution to Living Expenses (CLE) is a fortnightly contribution to basic living expenses paid at a rate determined by the department.
-From 1 January 2013, CLE payable to Scholars studying under an Australia Awards John Allwright Fellowship is A$30,000 per year.

 - Introductory Academic Program (IAP)—a compulsory 4-6 week program prior to the commencement of formal academic studies covering information on life and study in Australia

 - Overseas Student Health Cover (OSHC) for the duration of the award (for award holder only)—provided to cover the student’s basic medical costs (with the exception of pre-existing conditions)